Skip to main content

 Good to Know

 Not all moves are equal.
-A line moving from -3 to -3.5 at Pinnacle after sharp action is fundamentally different from the same move at DraftKings after public money.
-The first tells you about fair value.
-The second tells you about public sentiment—and might create value on the other side.
+A line moving from -3 to -3.5 at a market-making book after respected action is different from the same move at a recreational book after public flow.
+One is more about price discovery; the other may be more about risk management or customer mix.

 Steam Moves